 By ALEXI VENICE

 I learned a new word while in New York City this weekend—tourons.
 It’s a portmanteau of tourist and moron.
-I made some touronic observations as we walked around the city, so please accept them for what they are as you make your way through this post.
-I’m also pretty sure I was a touron several times, too.
+I made some touronic observations as we walked around the city, so please accept them for what they are as you make your way through this article.

 I like to visit New York once per decade whether I need to or not.
 Mind you, I’m the person who blogged that I don’t like large department stores.
 Did I tell you I’m not fond of crowds either?
 (My comfort zone is at least one foot of personal space around my body.)
 Just to clarify, I don’t like city sewer smells, piles of garbage on the sidewalk, 90-degree heat radiating off the pavement, or a steady stream of loud noises—car horns, sirens and jack hammers.
-But all of that is New York in July, and I knew this going in.
+But all of that is New York in July, and I knew this going in, so I made the best of it.

 I braved the city because my daughter and her college friends were attending a conference there.
-So, my husband, a work colleague of mine (and her daughter) all decided to go.
+Bill and a friend of ours—WC—and her daughter joined us.
+Look, we found WC’s nameplate near a restaurant restroom.
+Imagine that?!

 We stayed in midtown, so we walked to Times Square the first night.
-I’m used to seeing about 50 people per day, so seeing several thousand—within my personal space—is stimulus overload, especially in 90-degree weather.
+I’m used to seeing about 50 people per day in my workplace, which is a hospital, so mingling with several thousand is not only stimulus overload, especially in 90-degree heat, but also smelly.

 My favorite character was a gentleman with a portable microphone and speaker yelling, “We’re all disciples of the devil and damned to hell.”